Skip to content

 <div id="localbot-contact"></div>

-Load the widget script
+Load the localbot script

-Add the script tag directly after the div, or before the closing </body> tag:
+Add the script directly after the div, or before the closing </body> tag:

 <div id="localbot-contact"></div>